1968 New York City teachers' strike: Aftermath

 In the following weeks, hostility continued between the returning teachers and their students and replacement teachers.
-During the week of December 2 disorders by black students were reported in schools in four of the five of the city's boroughs as well in the New York City Subway.
+During the week of December 2 disorders by black students were reported in schools in four of the five city boroughs as well in the New York City Subway.
 They were said to be instigated by a rally held by the City Wide Student Strike committee organized by Sonny Carson and JHS 271 teacher Leslie Campbell.

 Shanker emerged from the strike a figure of national prominence.
 He was jailed for 15 days in February 1969 for sanctioning the strikes, in contravention of New York's Taylor Law.
 The Ocean Hill–Brownsville district lost direct control over its schools; other districts never gained control over their schools.

 The UFT crippled the ATA during the 1970s through a lawsuit, filed under the Civil Rights Act of 1964, accusing the ATA of excluding white teachers.
 The UFT also sought to cut off the ATA's sources of funding and remove its leaders from the school system.

 Residents of Brownsville continued to feel neglected by the city, and in 1970 some staged the "Brownsville Trash Riots".
 When the schools agreed to impose a standardized reading test in 1971, its scores had fallen.

 The strike badly divided the city and became known as one of John Lindsay's "Ten Plagues".
 Scholars have agreed with Shanker's assessment that "the whole alliance of liberals, blacks and Jews broke apart on this issue.
 It was a turning point in this way."
 The strike created a serious rift between white liberals, who supported the teachers' union, and blacks who wanted community control.
 The strike made it clear that these groups, previously allied in the Civil Rights Movement and the labor movement, would sometimes come into conflict.
 Some groups allied with the civil rights movement and Black Liberation struggles moved towards the creation of independent African Schools, including The East's Uhuru Sasa Shule in Bedford-Stuyvesant.

 According to historian Jerald Podair, these events also pushed New York's Jewish population into accepting an identity of whiteness, further polarizing race relations in the city.
 He argues that the shift in coalitions after the 1968 strike pushed New York City to the political right for decades to come—in part because race came to eclipse class as the main axis of social conflict.
 The events surrounding the strike were a factor in the decision by Meir Kahane to form the Jewish Defense League.